Carcassonne: The fortified city

-The fortified city consists essentially of a concentric design of two outer walls with 53 towers and barbicans to prevent attack by siege engines.
+The fortified city consists essentially of a concentric design of two outer walls with 52 towers and barbicans to prevent attack by siege engines.
 The castle itself possesses its own drawbridge and ditch leading to a central keep.
 The walls consist of towers built over quite a long period.
 One section is Roman and is notably different from the medieval walls, with the tell-tale red brick layers and the shallow pitch terracotta tile roofs.
 One of these towers housed the Catholic Inquisition in the 13th century and is still known as "The Inquisition Tower".

 Carcassonne was demilitarised under Napoleon Bonaparte and the Restoration, and the fortified cité of Carcassonne fell into such disrepair that the French government decided that it should be demolished.
 A decree to that effect that was made official in 1849 caused an uproar.
 The antiquary and mayor of Carcassonne, Jean-Pierre Cros-Mayrevieille, and the writer Prosper Mérimée, the first inspector of ancient monuments, led a campaign to preserve the fortress as a historical monument.
 Later in the year the architect Eugène Viollet-le-Duc, already at work restoring the Basilica of Saints Nazarius and Celsus, was commissioned to renovate the place.

 In 1853, work began with the west and southwest walls, followed by the towers of the porte Narbonnaise and the principal entrance to the cité.
 The fortifications were consolidated here and there, but the chief attention was paid to restoring the roofing of the towers and the ramparts, where Viollet-le-Duc ordered the destruction of structures that had encroached against the walls, some of them of considerable age.
 Viollet-le-Duc left copious notes and drawings upon his death in 1879 when his pupil Paul Boeswillwald and, later, the architect Nodet continued the rehabilitation of Carcassonne.

 The restoration was strongly criticized during Viollet-le-Duc's lifetime.
 Fresh from work in the north of France, he made the error of using slate (when there was no slate to be quarried around) instead of terracotta tiles.
 The slate roofs were claimed to be more typical of northern France, as was the addition of the pointed tips to the roofs.

 Lower town

 The ville basse dates to the Late Middle Ages.
-Founded as a settlement of the expelled inhabitants of the town some time after the crusades, it has been the economic heart of the city for centuries.
+Founded as a settlement of the expelled inhabitants of the town sometime after the crusades, it has been the economic heart of the city for centuries.
 Though once walled, most of the walls in this portion of the town are no longer intact.
 The Carcassonne Cathedral is in this part of the town.